Learning objectives Design Component: the student should be able to

 - Indicate follow up steps for the development of the system

-- ability to apply critical reasoning and ethical deliberation in order to assess and anticipate the impact of design choices.
+- ability to apply critical reasoning and ethical deliberation in order to assess and anticipate the impact of design choices

 - ability to understand how Information technology design may affect core moral values, user well-being, and societal change

-- knowledge of the most fundamental discussions, theories and controversies in computer ethics, in particular related to the design of information technologies.
+- knowledge of the most fundamental discussions, theories, and controversies in computer ethics, in particular related to the design of information technologies

-- knowledge of professional codes of ethics and regional and international legislation related to computer science.
+- knowledge of professional codes of ethics and regional and international legislation related to computer science

-Design component (10EC)|
+Design component (10EC)

 The CS Design Project module is one of the two final modules of the Bachelor.
-In the design component of this module students show that they master the entire design trajectory, from the first informal specification of requirements by a client to the delivery and presentation of a well documented working product.
+In the design component of this module, students show that they master the entire design trajectory, from the first informal specification of requirements by a client to the delivery and presentation of a well-documented working product.

 Projects are submitted by clients from either inside or outside the University.
-Students perform the project in groups of 3-5 students under supervision of a teacher from the department of Computer Science.
+Students perform the project in groups of 3-5 students under the supervision of a teacher from the department of Computer Science.
 The supervisor is also the one who assesses the process and products of the group.
-Project deliverables include a project proposal, a design report, a presentation and a poster.
+Project deliverables include a project proposal, a design report, a presentation, and a poster.

 The reflection component is intended to raise students’ awareness of the philosophical and ethical issues raised by the research component of the project.

-After you have registered, the bureau of educational affairs (BOZ) will check whether you fulfil the pre-requisites for the final semester module.
+After you have registered, the bureau of educational affairs (BOZ) will check whether you fulfill the pre-requisites for the final semester module.
 The pre-requisites are you have completed all compulsory modules plus your elective module (120 EC excluding ECs minor modules).

 If you have fulfilled this requirement, BOZ will enroll you in the module you have registered for.
 If you are in the process of completing your last module, the programme coordinator will check with the module coordinator if you are expected to pass this module, before approving enrolment for the final semester module.